analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad5770r_console/ad5770r_console.rst

 Channel 0 can be configured to sink up to 60 mA and source up to 300 mA.
 Channel 1 to Channel 5 have multiple, programmable output current sourcing ranges, set by register access.
 Each DAC can operate with a wide power supply rail from 0.8 V to AVDD − 0.4 V for optimizing power efficiency and thermal power dissipation.

 This page describes the AD5770R firmware example running on the SDP-K1 controller board, interfacing with the AD5770R evaluation board.
-The firmware example comprises 3 layers of software, It can support Mbed and STM32 platforms.
+The firmware example comprises 3 layers of software, It can support STM32 platform.

 * Console Application - uses the ADI console libraries to provide a basic terminal UI
 * AD5770R No-OS Driver - AD5770R device C API